sbugrov/biutils/README.md

 # biutils

-Pretty basic functions that are usefull in bioinformatics.
+Pretty basic functions that are useful in bioinformatics.